-The Rothermere American Institute was created in 2001 as a department of the University of Oxford.
-Its mission is to promote within and beyond Oxford ‘greater public and academic understanding of the history, culture and politics of the United States’.
+The Rothermere American Institute was created in 2001 in order to support the public and academic understanding of the history, culture, and politics of the United States.

-‘Where has America come from and where does it find itself?
-What is it doing, and what ought it to do in the world?’
-President Clinton posed these questions at the Institute’s opening.
-Today, they remain at the heart of the RAI’s mission.
+“Where has America come from and where does it find itself?
+What is it doing, and what ought it to do in the world?”
+President Clinton posed these questions at the Institute’s opening, and they remain central to its work today.